-- Section 946.13(1)(b) prohibits: - Public officers or employees from participating in the making of a contract in her capacity as an officer or employee, in which she has a private pecuniary interest, direct or indirect, or performs in regard to the contract, some function requiring the exercise of discretion.
+- Section 946.13(1)(b) prohibits: - Public officers or employees from participating in the making of a contract in her capacity as an officer or employee, in which she has a private pecuniary interest, direct or indirect, or performs in regard to the contract, some function requiring the exercise of discretion on the part of the officer or employee.

 - Elements of s.
-946.13(1)(b): - Defendant was a public officer or employee; - Defendant participated in - the making of a contract in a capacity as a public officer or employee; OR - the defendant, in her capacity as a public officer or employee, performed a function requiring the exercise of discretion in regard to a contract; and - Defendant had a private pecuniary interest in the contract.
+946.13(1)(b): - Defendant was a public officer or employee; - Defendant participated in - the making of a contract in a capacity as a public officer or employee; OR - the defendant, in their capacity as a public officer or employee, performed a function requiring the exercise of discretion in regard to a contract; and - Defendant had a private pecuniary interest in the contract.